maserlib/ExPRES/docs/usage/advanced.rst

 The ExPRES code configuration requires the definition of:

-- *The celestial bodies involved in the simulation.* At least one central planetary body must be defined, which serves as the spatial origin for the simulation.
-All spatial parameters of the simulation configuration (distances, radii, lengths...) must be defined in units of the main body.
-Hence, setting the central body radius to 1 implies that all other spatial parameters are provided in units of the central body planetary radii.
-On the contrary, providing the radius of the central body in km implies that all other spatial parameters must be also provided in km.
-The recommended convention is to set the central body radius to 1.
-When several bodies are defined, their relative location with the central body must be available either as precomputed data, or through orbital parameters provided in the configuration file.
+- *The celestial bodies involved in the simulation.* At least one *central body** must be defined, which serves as the *spatial origin* for the simulation.
+When several bodies are defined, their relative location with the *central body* must be available either as precomputed data, or through orbital parameters provided in the configuration file.
 - *The location of the observer with respect to the central body.* The location data must be available (either as precomputed data, or through parameters provided in the configuration file.